szvest/obsidian-wikipedia-link-preview/README.md

 ## Usage

-Once installed, the plugin automatically activates when you hover over a compatible Wikipedia link.
-Simply move your cursor over the link to see the Wikipedia-style preview.
+Once installed, the plugin automatically activates when you hover over a compatible Wikipedia link on reading mode.
+Simply move your cursor over the link to see the Wikipedia article preview.
 The popup will display:

 - A brief summary of the article.
 - A thumbnail image (if available).